emreds/picky-rabbit/README.md

 ## What does Picky Rabbit do?

 Picky Rabbit is an OpenAI LLM-powered chatbot that provides information about the contents of packaged food products.
 It helps users make informed choices by offering details on ingredients, nutritional values, allergens, and more.
+In the second version, the chatbot incorporates Similarity Search with LLMs, enabling it to respond by considering the food data stored in the compact vector database FAISS.

 ## How to run locally?